xxxdigi/05-DayPlanner/README.md

 # 05-DayPlanner
 This is a class assignment.
+It's a work day scheduler and planner.
+Can be used for schoo and work.